-Antimicrobial resistance and healthcare associated infections (AMRHAI) reference unit is the national reference laboratory for investigating antibiotic resistance in healthcare associated bacterial pathogens.
+AMRHAI (antimicrobial resistance and healthcare associated infections) is the national reference unit for investigating AMR in healthcare-associated bacteria.

 - opportunist pathogens